James Thew - Fotolia

 Organizations have long looked to SAP for help with organizing their back-office functions.
 Now, they have a reason to consider asking for the vendor's help with perhaps the most challenging function of business: managing and satisfying customers.

 SAP has had a presence in customer experience (CX) technology for more than a decade now, but four years ago, the company declared its intention to transform CRM from an isolated endeavor of managing customers to a holistic effort that enables all ends of a business to focus on customer service.
-SAP isn't the first and won't be the last vendor to make such a declaration, but with its new C/4HANA platform, the software provider now has a lot of skin in a somewhat unique game: the merging of front- and back-office technologies.
+SAP isn't the and won't be the last vendor to make such a declaration, but with its new C/4HANA platform, the software provider now has a lot of skin in a somewhat unique game: the merging of front- and back-office technologies.

 The success of SAP C/4HANA will depend on how it fares on two ends, according to several industry analysts and consultants.
 C/4HANA will need to integrate well with SAP's newest ERP offering, S/4HANA, but its success will also hinge on how well its CX applications independently perform, because their failure could hurt public perceptions of the entire platform, they said.

 SAP has a good chance at succeeding on both fronts, according to CRM analyst Paul Greenberg.
 The company has most of the necessary technology to transform CX, he said, but, just as importantly, its attitude aligns with what organizations want: a full view of customers.
 "They're doing the right thing," he said of SAP.
 "The pivot is right.
 They're aligning with the way their customers are thinking."

 Five clouds to make one CX experience platform

 C/4HANA consists of five SAP cloud products: Commerce Cloud, Customer Data Cloud, Marketing Cloud, Sales Cloud and Service Cloud.
 Each one integrates with Qualtrics, an analytics tool that measures customer and employee sentiment.